trustedanalytics/atk/doc/source/ds_apir.rst

 .. note::

     This example is for illustration only.
-    There are other, perhaps more Pythonic, ways of doing this, like using a list comprehension.
+    There are other ways of doing this, like using a list comprehension.

 ----------------
 |UDF| Guidelines